pharo-ai/ngram/README.md

 [![Pharo version](https://img.shields.io/badge/Pharo-7.0-%23aac9ff.svg)](https://pharo.org/download)
 [![Pharo version](https://img.shields.io/badge/Pharo-8.0-%23aac9ff.svg)](https://pharo.org/download)

 `Ngram` package provides basic [n-gram](https://en.wikipedia.org/wiki/N-gram) functionality for Pharo.
-This includes `Ngram` class as well as `String` and `SequenceableCollection` extension that allow you to split text into unigrams, bigrams, trigrams, etc.
+This includes `Ngram` class as well as `String` and `SequenceableCollection` extension that allow you to split text into unigrams, bigrams, trigrams, etc. Basically, this is just a simple utility for splitting texts into sequences of words.

 ## Installation
 To install Ngram packages, go to the Playground (Ctrl+OW) in your Pharo image and execute the following Metacello script (select it and press Do-it button or Ctrl+D):